Kasper Munkholm

 The interplay between home and host countries can be complex and without proper planning, the potential tax implications can mean a significantly reduced economic reward for the employee.
 In worst case identifying employees willing to travel might be limited.

-Below is three implications that you need to take into consideration, when managing you employees taxation during deployment.
+Below is three global mobility tax issues that you need to take into consideration, when managing you employees taxation during deployment.

 1. Double income tax